alexandrnikitin/cv/README.md

 "Adform is the independent and open full stack ad-tech platform that encompasses creativity, data and trading, servicing media agencies, trading desks, brands and publishers globally."

+**Product:** Real-time bidding algorithms, a system that calculates bidding prices and probabilities.
+Key challenges are: high-performance API that analyzes 10 MM ad placements per second, machine learning algorithms and data infrastructure for training, feature engineering.
+Technologies: Scala, Java, Python, C#
+Databases: Aerospike, Vertica, PostgreSQL
+Stack: Spark, Vowpal Wabbit, Netty

 **Product:** Cross-Device Audience Management, a system that gives the ability to target and recognize users across their different devices.
-I handled the technical lead role so that all design decisions were on my conscience.
+I held the technical lead role so that all design decisions were on my conscience.
 We could handle 1.2M RPS with one persistent database call on 4 API nodes and 4 database nodes.
-Ask me how :smile: There's ubiquitous Big data, of course, 8B of events.
+Ask me how :smile: There's ubiquitous Big data, of course, 8B of events per day, real-time streaming, event-driven distributed architecture.
 Technologies: Scala, C#
 Databases: Aerospike, Redis, MSSQL
 Stack: Netty, Akka, Akka Streams, Kafka, Storm

 **Product:** Real-time bidding, Demand Side Platform, A high-load and low latency platform to facilitate buying of online advertising.
 It can handle more than 1.5 Million RPS with latencies below 50ms.
-I was focused on integrations, refactoring and performance.
+I worked on integrations, quality and performance areas.
 Technologies: C#, T-SQL
 Databases: Aerospike, Cassandra, MSSQL